 The giant agastache that has flopped was a joy to be rid of.
 It was starting to feel like a friend that had one too many at the party and was relying a little too much on its friends to keep it upright.
 It has been put to bed.
 The rest of us can relax now. <see before and after pics>

-Pine needles do make a great mulch, but they also contribute to soil acidity and they are so thick this year (probably due to the drought), that I am sure they will choke out my favorite plants if I don’t clean them up.
+While it is true that pine needles make a great mulch, they also contribute to soil acidity.
+They are so thick this year (probably due to the drought), that I am sure they will choke out my favorite plants if I don’t clean them up at least a little.

-But I have some tweaks to make to this whole naturalistic scheme that I designed – things that I am not 100% happy with. (hence the purchase of onesie-twosies of random grasses and perennials that I might use to sub out and fix some of my design issues – but I’ve got to test them out first…) – I’m thinking I’ll have to write a whole post about that – “The things I did wrong, or didn’t like and wouldn’t do again in a naturalistic planting scheme”.
+But I have some tweaks to make to this whole naturalistic scheme that I designed.
+There are things that I am not 100% happy with.
+(Hence the purchase of onesie-twosies of random grasses and perennials that I might use to sub out and fix some of my design issues.
+But I’ve got to test them out first…).
+I’m thinking I’ll have to write a whole post about that titled: “The things I did wrong, or didn’t like and wouldn’t do again in a naturalistic planting scheme”.
 Would that be interesting?
-I’ve learned a few things… Let me know….
+I’ve learned a few things…

 Share this post: